 The German name Crumbine is derived from the root word "krumm," which meant "crooked," combined with "bein," meaning "leg."
 Thus the name was probably originally a nickname for someone with a deformity of the leg.

 This web page shows only a small excerpt of our Crumbine research.
-Another 107 words (8 lines of text) covering the year 1874 is included under the topic Early Crumbine History in all our PDF Extended History products and printed products wherever possible.
+Another 25 words (2 lines of text) covering the year 1874 is included under the topic Early Crumbine History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Crumbine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crumbine family